thadkingcole/code_quiz/README.md

 This page features:

 - [x] dynamically updating HTML according to how the user interacts with the page.
-- [x] highscores saved in the browser's localstorage so that user can track progress or compare with friends.
+- [x] high scores saved in the browser's localstorage so that user can track progress or compare with friends.
 - [x] a fun way to test & improve your JavaScript knowledge.

 ## Table of Contents